spankyed/Vishva/example/README.md

 ## An Example
-Let's walk through the example
+Let's walk through some example application logic.

+Here we have some front-end code, a web-app to interface with user.
+As well as an internal api function.

-There are two main pieces.
-First let's look at the implementation of the rollDice API in [/api/diceRoll.js](./api/diceRoll.js).
-This is just a demo API that will return a number from 1 to 6.
+Let's look at the implementation of the rollDice API function in [/api/diceRoll.js](./api/diceRoll.js).
+This demo API that will return a number from 1 to 6.

 ```
 // Example API connection that returns a random dice roll after a short delay.